magomimmo/modern-cljs/doc/tutorial-09.md

 > `[javax.servlet/servlet-api "2.5"]`

-In a next tutorial we'll further investigate the `boot` way to manage such things as [leiningen profiles][].
-At the moment we just add the above lib to the `boot dependencies` section.
+In a next tutorial we'll further investigate the `boot` way to manage such things as [leiningen profiles][42].
+At the moment we just want to add the above lib to the `boot dependencies` section.

 Here is the complete and final `build.boot` file.